James-Wickenden/chess3d/README.md

 ## Todo:

-- Add a menu screen with options
 - Parse model OBJs and MTLs into 3d space with openGL
 - Add camera controls w/ tutorial help with mouse/arrow key movement
 - Adding a PGN to the game window
-- Create the game logic for chess, based on building the incremental steps of a gameplay session
-	- PGN white/black player names, and other metadata
 - Sound effects!
 - Playing w a bot by API?